 - (2) Asset coverage per unit is the ratio of the carrying value of our total assets, less all liabilities excluding indebtedness represented by senior securities in this table, to the aggregate amount of senior securities representing indebtedness.
 Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness and is calculated on a consolidated basis. - (3) The amount to which such class of senior security would be entitled upon our involuntary liquidation in preference to any security junior to it.
-The "-" in this column indicates information that the SEC expressly does not require to be disclosed for certain types of senior securities. - (4) Not applicable because the senior securities are not registered for public trading. - (5) Facility was terminated in 2021.
+The "-" in this column indicates information that the SEC expressly does not require to be disclosed for certain types of senior securities. - (4) Not applicable, except for with respect to the June 2025 Notes, December 2025 Notes, June 2026 Notes and January 2027 Notes as other senior securities are not registered for public trading on a stock exchange.
+The average market value per unit for each of the June 2025 Notes, December 2025 Notes, June 2026 Notes and January 2027 Notes is based on the average daily prices of such notes and is expressed per \$1,000 of indebtedness. - (5) Facility was terminated in 2021.